 Manhattanhenge is when the sun sets directly through the center of Manhattan cross streets, lighting both the north and south sides.

-Manhattanhenge is just four times a year, when the sun is directly in line with the Manhattan street grid.
-It happens twice in the end of May and twice in mid-July.
+Manhattanhenge is just four times a year – twice in the end of May, and twice in mid-July, when the sun is directly in line with the Manhattan street grid

 Manhattanhenge is a play on words for Stonehenge.
-And it’s fascinating to see, with or without a camera and tripod.
+It’s fascinating to see and photograph, whether you are using a camera phone or serious camera gear with a long lens and a tripod.

 The Hayden Planetarium’s Neil deGrasse Tyson, who coined the word, calls it a unique urban phenomenon in the world, if not the universe.